Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 (Credit: Getty Images)

 We first saw this emerging batsman contribute 175 runs to the U-19 Asia Cup.
-The 17-year-old Ayush Mhatre made a meteoric rise after breaking Jaiswal’s record to make an incredible 181 runs in the Vijay Hazare Trophy.
+Ayush Mhatre broke Jaiswal’s record with 181 runs in the Vijay Hazare Trophy.
 Since we’ve been following this new young cricketer, we’re saying that he’s special.

-When fate handed him an IPL chance with Chennai Super Kings in Gaikwad’s absence, one of the youngest cricketers, Mhatre, grabbed his chance and beautifully capitalized.
+Chennai Super Kings gave Mhatre a chance when Gaikwad was absent.
+The young cricketer seized it and delivered brilliantly.
 In the Indian Premier League 2025, the strike rate of 188.98 doesn’t lie about his batting aggression.

 MetricsResults